 - The number of individuals is automatically determined and can depend on the number of GPUs.
 Typical values are between 4 and 16.

-- CV Folds: The number of cross validation folds done for each model
+- Num Folds: The number of internal validation splits done for each pipeline

 - If the problem is a classification problem, then stratified folds are created.